walkthetalk/zircon/docs/syscalls/object_wait_async.md

 <!-- Updated by update-docs-from-abigen, do not edit. -->

-object_wait_async - subscribe for signals on an object
+Subscribe for signals on an object.

 ## SYNOPSIS